 The presence of a child with special needs in a divorce presents special issues that require you to drop your pen and view and listen to the case’s fact pattern differently than any other divorce.
 This is a special-needs divorce and requires specialized information, specialized understanding, outside experts, and a completely different discovery process.
 Not obtaining the information you need (that you may not even know that you need yet) can have disastrous consequences for the child, and his or her family.

-Special-Needs Child: Questions You Need to Ask
+A Child with Special Needs Mean Special Divorce: Questions You Need to Ask

 How do this child’s needs affect the custodial and co-parenting arrangement being considered?
 (Standard parenting plans are grossly inadequate.)
 What is the appropriate amount of child support to be paid?
 How does one address the issue of support continuing beyond emancipation if the child will never become self-supporting?
 Is additional life insurance required?
 If so, how much?
 For what duration?
 How do you determine if there really are special needs when one parent claims there are, and the other parent claims the child is ‘fine’?